bweigel/bweigel.github.io/aws_community_days/index.md

 ---

-### Problem 1
-#### There is soo much stuff to do for a deployment ...
+## Issue
+#### Deployments of lambda functions is quite complex

+.>>

+### How-to deploy a lambda function

+- package (zip) your sources
+- upload your sources to s3
-- creating a lambda function
+- create a lambda function
     - and roles/policies
     - and event/triggering resources (e.g. SNS-Topics)
     - and event-subscriptions/triggers
-- zipping your sources
-- uploading your sources to s3
+    - _you might also need:_ Api-Gateway, step-functions, canary deployment, other resources ...

 &rarr; **Don't do it yourself** and try reinventing the wheel